English-591 · Topics in Pedagogy

 In-Class Presentation/Sharing (50 points)

 Share your final project in a format that invites dialogue and collective learning.
 This is not a defense but an offering—a pedagogical act in itself.
-Be prepared to:
+Introduce your project, showcase your process, reflect on what this work taught you, and invite collective imagining.

 Evaluation Criteria